A Voice Crying Out in the Wilderness

 Brown’s son had considered resigning from the army on account of the Emancipation Proclamation, but his father advised against it.
 “At this crisis to flinch now is to give aid to the Rebels and help the secesh to carry Kentucky into the southern confederacy,” he wrote.
 In 1864, Orlando Brown even authorized his slave, Alexander Sanders, to enter the Union Army.
 When the war ended and Sanders went free, Brown petitioned for monetary compensation.
 Taken into consideration with Brown’s letter, the sequence of events suggests that Brown had expected Sanders to return to him after the end of the war, or that he would be compensated accordingly for the loss of his property.

-Robert Jefferson Breckinridge, despite the excoriating antislavery rhetoric he periodically delivered from his pulpit, never freed his slaves.
-And like Orlando Brown, he struggled to face what the war really meant for slaveholders and enslaved people alike.
+Robert Jefferson Breckinridge freed at least one slave in his lifetime, a 27-year-old man named Clarke whom the minister manumitted in 1837.
+Despite the excoriating antislavery rhetoric he periodically delivered from his pulpit, however, Breckinridge continued to own slaves for decades after.
+And like Orlando Brown, he struggled to face what the Civil War really meant for slaveholders and enslaved people alike.
 In May 1864, Breckinridge discovered that several of his slaves—including a man named Davy Sr.—had fled to a nearby Union Army outpost, Camp Nelson.
 Breckinridge submitted a formal petition with the general stationed there for the runaways’ return.
 A Union man at heart, he was “willing for the man [Davy Sr.] to enlist in the army.”
 But though he acknowledged that Davy Sr. might be of use to the cause, he demanded that the general return the remaining fugitives.
 He ended his memorandum ominously: “the others had better be returned to me.”
 Breckinridge was not successful with his petition, and his threats apparently held little weight.
 In late summer he returned to Camp Nelson to leave a full account of the 21 slaves he believed were being harbored there by the Union Army.

 African-American troops at Camp Nelson, the site of Robert Jefferson Breckinridge’s confrontation with General Fry about returning runaway slaves.